larrycameron80/Bitfi-PoC/README.md

 # Initial Report

-The initial report was sent via email to Bitfi support team.
+The initial report was sent via email to Bitfi support team on 08/07/2018.
 If there is no response or no fix by 08/13/2018 I will release PoC code for the attacks publically.